Sound Transit transfers 1.6 acres in Rainier Valley to city of Seattle for affordable housing

 The city’s Office of Housing will spend $10 million to develop the homes and intends to start construction by spring 2022.
 Families will be able to move into the homes in 2023, Durkan spokesperson Kamaria Hightower said in an email.

-Durkan’s office said the transfer “builds on” the Mayor’s proposal to invest $100 million “into communities facing systemic racism and oppression.”
+Durkan’s office said the transfer “builds on” the mayor’s proposal to invest $100 million “into communities facing systemic racism and oppression.”
 Durkan had pledged to invest that sum in communities of color in response to this summer’s movement for Black lives.

-Community groups and some City Councilmembers, though, have questioned where that money will come from and how it will be spent, with some also voicing skepticism about the timing of recent transfers of other publicly owned properties in the Central District.
+Community groups and some city council members, though, have questioned where that money will come from and how it will be spent, with some also voicing skepticism about the timing of recent transfers of other publicly owned properties in the Central District.

-The mayor’s statement cited the June transfer of the decommissioned Fire Station 6 on at 23rd Avenue South and East Yesler Way to the Africatown Community Land Trust as evidence of Durkan’s commitment to “investments in neighborhoods experiencing gentrification.”
+The mayor’s statement cited the June transfer of the decommissioned Fire Station 6 at 23rd Avenue South and East Yesler Way to the Africatown Community Land Trust as evidence of Durkan’s commitment to “investments in neighborhoods experiencing gentrification.”

 That transfer came as a surprise even to Africatown executive K. Wyking Garrett, who said he learned via social media that his organization would finally receive the fire station, the South Seattle Emerald reported in June.

 Community groups initially secured the city’s agreement to turn the shuttered building into a cultural innovation center to boost Black-owned businesses in 2016.
-The transfer, though, stalled until this summer, when protestors jammed city streets calling for greater city investment in racial justice, with many advocating Durkan’s recall.
+The transfer, though, stalled until this summer, when protesters jammed city streets calling for greater city investment in racial justice, with many advocating Durkan’s recall.

 Similarly, the City Council passed a resolution in 2018 declaring the city-owned Central Area Senior Center should be transferred to the organization that runs the much-loved facility.
 The Durkan administration didn’t move on that resolution until earlier this month.